hdamker/project-administration/workflows/release-collector/docs/images/README.md

 # Documentation Images

-This directory contains visual assets for the Meta-Release Collector workflow documentation.
+This directory contains visual assets for the Release Collector workflow documentation.

 ## Required Images